-Reduction in fair value of an investment - EMCORE regularly evaluates the carrying value of its investments.
+Reduction in fair value of an investment- EMCORE regularly evaluates the carrying value of its investments.
 When the carrying value of an investment exceeds the fair value and the decline in fair value is deemed to be other-than-temporary, EMCORE writes down the value of the investment to its fair value.
 In February 2002, EMCORE purchased \$1.0 million of preferred stock of Archcom Technology, Inc. (Archcom), a venture-funded, start-up optical networking components company that designs, manufactures, and markets a series of high performance lasers and photodiodes for the datacom and telecom industries.
 During fiscal 2004, Archcom raised additional capital, but EMCORE did not participate.
-As a result, EMCORE reduced the carrying value of its investment in Archcom by 50%, or \$0.5 million and recorded this expense as a reduction in fair value of an investment in the statement of operations.
-Due to declining performance of the investment was not recoverable.
-As a result, EMCORE wrote-down the remaining carrying value of its investment in Archcom totaling \$0.5 million and recorded this expense as a reduction in fair value of an investment in fair value of an investment in Archcom the remaining carrying value of its investment was not recoverable.
-As a result, EMCORE wrote-down the remaining carrying value of its investment in Archcom totaling \$0.5 million and recorded this expense as a reduction in fair value of an investment in fair value of an investment in Archcom totaling \$0.5 million and recorded this expense as a reduction in fair value of an investment in fair value of an investment in the statement of operations.
+As a result, EMCORE reduced the carrying value of its investment in Archcom by 50%, or \$0.5 million and recorded this expense as a reduction in fair value of an investment of operations.
+Due to declining performance of the investment during the quarter ended September 30, 2006, EMCORE determined that the remaining carrying value of the investment was not recoverable.
+As a result, EMCORE wrote-down the remaining carrying value of its investment in Archcom totaling \$0.5 million and recorded this expense as a reduction.